 - Combat Blasts and Explosions: Accounts for .2% of cases and is the leading cause of TBI for active military duty personnel in war zones.

-Children between the ages of 0 and 4 and between the ages of 15 and 19 years old are the ones at highest risk for TBI.
+Children between the ages of 0 and 4 and between the ages of 15 and 19 years old are at the highest risk for TBI.
 Males are 1.5 times more likely to suffer a brain injury than women.
 African Americans have the highest TBI death rate.

 As reports have shown, no one is exempt from potentially suffering from a traumatic brain injury.
 These injuries can have a lasting impact on a person’s life, whether the effects are momentary or permanent.
 It can affect all areas of life, including vision, hearing, memory, physical feats, and mental and emotional functioning.
 A person may not know the extent of these injuries, and the symptoms may not be visible to others.
 Future medical care and treatment may be required.

 If you or someone you know was injured, even if you believe the injuries may be minor, you need to seek medical treatment as soon as possible.
 Prompt diagnosis and appropriate treatment are necessary to avoid any further injury or the chance of a permanent injury.
-You should also obtain all medical records on the injury and treatment as they may be necessary if you pursue a lawsuit.
+You should also obtain all medical records on the injury and treatment as they may be necessary to get the jury the damages you deserve

 Under South Carolina law, you may be entitled to compensation if you believe that another is the cause of your TBI.
 Losing time from work, requiring new employment, or being unable to work is not uncommon after suffering a TBI.
 The medical procedures and treatment can produce massive medical bills, not to mention the physical and emotional pain you will endure.
 It will quite possibly alter every area of your life.

 Every traumatic brain injury claim is unique.
 These claims and lawsuits are extensive and can include very complicated legal issues.
 If you or someone you love has suffered a traumatic brain injury because of someone else’s negligence, you may be entitled to compensation.
-Pete Strom and the experienced Columbia Traumatic Brain Injury Attorney at the Strom Law Firm are experienced, available, and determined to help many people recover the compensation they deserve.
+Pete Strom and the experienced Columbia South Carolina Injury Lawyers at the Strom Law Firm are experienced, available, and determined to help many people recover the compensation they deserve.

-Our offices in Columbia, South Carolina, and Georgia are equipped with the knowledge, skill, and dedication to discuss your claim.
-Call today at (803) 252-4800 to schedule your free case consultation.
+Our Columbia, South Carolina, and Georgia offices are equipped with the knowledge, skill, and dedication to discuss your claim.
+Contact us today at (803) 252-4800 to schedule your free case consultation.